-Choose the "Add hydrogens" function, and accept the defaults on the next dialog-page: "Start adding H >", to run Reduce with Asn/Gln/His flips and electron-cloud x-H distances.
+Choose the "Add hydrogens" function, and accept the defaults on the next dialog-page: "Start adding H >", to run Reduce with Asn/Gln/His flips.

 All suggested flips are for His (no Asn or Gln) and seem like clear wins from the scores.
 Choose "View in KiNG" for the 1bkrH-fliphis.kin file ("his", not "nq").
 The KiNG "Views" pulldown menu has an entry for each His, with * marking those flipped by Reduce; look at each * view.
 H25, H73, and H104 are clear and simple; rotate the viewpoint to see the H-bond partner(s), and to compare the two flip states use the "a" key or the Animate arrows in the lower right side panel.
 [Side chain is colored green in the preferred state.]

 His 73, as shown definitively by contacts, does indeed need to be flipped.
-Note that both orientations are protonated at the NE2 position, but in the flipped orientation, the ND1 atom could potentially also be protonated and donate to the nearby water.
-Such protonation difference doesn't affect R factors, but the change in charge would destroy an MD or docking calculation; one has to really examine this case to see if double protonation would be more reasonable.
-Upon closer examination, the water nearest ND1 H-bonds to Arg 45.
-Arg is charged and an obligate donor, so this water is not likely to favorably receive another donated H from the His.
-Hence, His 73 is probably accepting an H from the water, and thus would be singly protonated on its NE2.
-It is important to note that the program Reduce, which adds hydrogens and optimizes N/Q/H orientations in MolProbity, does not take the Arg 45 into account when determining protonation state, and if the inter-atomic distances were slightly different, could double-protonate His 73.
+However, not only does it change H bonding and H atom positioning when flipped correctly, it was assigned a changed charge, with both N's protonated rather than just one.
+That doesn't affect R factors, but would destroy an MD or docking calculation; so one has to really examine this case to see if double protonation is reasonable.
+Note that both His H's are donating to waters, and that one of these waters H-bonds to an Arg.
+Arg is charged and an obligate donor, so that water is not likely to favorably receive another donated H from the His.
+Hence, in this case, the His is likely to be receiving an H from that water and thus formally the His would be singly protonated as it was originally on its ne2.
 This emphasizes that there is no substitute for a person really looking, evaluating, and possibly making further changes as a model is constructed.